 Mathematics & Computer Science

-Our faculty scholars are engaged in excellent teaching, mentoring, and advising within a student-oriented department.
+Our faculty scholars are focused on excellent teaching, mentoring, and advising of our students.

 All colloquia are from 4:00 - 5:00 p.m. in Ruffner 356.
 Be sure to join us for a social before the colloquium starting at 3:30 in the Mathematics and Computer Science Department lounge (Ruffner 300A).

 20 September: TBA

 Speaker: John Burton '06

 Dr. Karin Saoub discussed Lewis Carroll: The Math and Logic behind Alice in Wonderland.

 Ms. Crystal Peoples explored How Mathematics and Sociology Work Together to Understand Society.

 Fractal Art Display

 The department is displaying several pieces of artwork by Longwood alumna Judith Moffitt (1977).
 These digital pigment prints are part of the Virginia Artists Collection of the Longwood Center for the Visual Arts and were a gift of the artist in memory of Benoit Mandelbrot.
 The photos on this site are by Taylor Dabney.